|Nutritional Guidelines (per serving)|

 - 1/2 cup water

-- 1 tbsp agave nectar (you can use honey or even just sugar if you want)
+- 1 tablespoon agave nectar (you can use honey or even just sugar if you want)

 - 1/2 cup oil

 Next, slowly add in the oil until well mixed.
-Taste, and adjust ingredients to taste.
-If you like a little sweeter dressing, you can add a little more agave nectar or honey, or if you like a saltier dressing (like I do!), you can add a bit more soy sauce or tamari.
+Taste, and adjust ingredients to balance them.
+If you like a little sweeter dressing, you can add a little more agave nectar or honey, or if you like a saltier dressing, you can add a bit more soy sauce or tamari.

-Recipe note: Making homemade salad dressings such as this one is very simple, as long as you have a blender or a food processor.
-If you don't, you're in for a lot of stirring by hand.
-I recommend stirring everything together as much as you possibly can using a whisk, then transferring everything to a mason jar (or another airtight container) and shaking vigorously.
-But a blender or food processor is easiest by far!
-Second best?
-A manual hand-crank egg beater, if you have one.
+Making homemade salad dressings such as this one is very simple, as long as you have a blender or a food processor.
+The second best option is a manual hand-crank egg beater.
+If you don't have any of these tools, you're in for a lot of stirring by hand.
+Stir everything together as much as you possibly can using a whisk, then transfer everything to a glass jar with screw-top lid (or another airtight container) and shake vigorously.